 The easiest way to do it is by adding an open box of baking soda inside.

 This will make your closet smell neat and clean and it will definitely make your mornings more pleasurable.

 If you want an actual smell (not just neat and clean air) in your wardrobe, add a few drops of citrusy essential oil to the baking soda and leave it in the closet.

 27. Clean coffee and tea stains from your mugs with baking soda.

-28. Iron clothes when they’re still damp to sanitize and finish up faster.
+28. Iron clothes when they’re still damp to sanitize them and finish up faster.

 29. Clean your household plants.